zkorum/legal/README.md

 Currently, the server contains the following components, in the order the HTTP requests see them:
 - Cloudflare proxy - I am not entirely certain, but I am pretty sure it records IP addresses (and maybe other metadata such as User-Agent and browser fingerprints).
 Role: protect against DDoS attacks.
 - We MAY use AWS Gateway
 - One simple AWS EC2 instance (logical server).
-We try not to record IP Addresses here.
-But I wouldn't write this in the terms of service and privacy policy since I am not sure yet how to make sure this is done properly yet.
-So I would assume metadata are used and stored here, for now.
 - AWS RDS is used to store the database.
 - AWS S3 is used for static assets and backups.
 - AWS CloudWatch for log monitoring of the AWS EC2 Instance and the other AWS services.